mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Main Deck contain 20 cards
 - Extra deck contain 8 cards
 - No S/T removal staple cards
+- No staple Battle Trap cards
 - Not prioritize to be optimized
-- No any card in degenerate list
 - No any Coin/Dice based effects
 - Preferably can search from deck
 - Preferably has draw power support